 Benny Kauff, after appearing in 55 games this season, is traded by the Giants with cash to the Toronto Maple Leafs of the International League for Vern Spencer.
 In December, the New York outfielder had been implicated in a car theft ring, and although acquitted of the charges, he will still be banished from baseball for life by Commissioner Kenesaw Mountain Landis.

-The Indians become the first American League team to score a run in every inning when they rout Boston, 27-3, in the first game of a doubleheader at Detroit's Dunn Field.
+The Indians become the first American League team to score a run in every inning when they rout Boston, 27-3, in the first game of a doubleheader at Cleveland's Dunn Field.
 The Tribe tallies nearly half their runs in the sixth frame, crossing the plate 13 times, in a contest that takes only two hours and ten minutes to complete.

 The White Sox outlast and outslug the Browns, beating St. Louis in 12 innings, 10-8.
-During the Sportsman's Park contest not a single strikeout is recorded by the five pitchers, who take the mound, making it the longest game in major-league history without a strike three.
+During the Sportsman's Park contest not a single strikeout is recorded by the five pitchers who take the mound, making it the longest game in major-league history without a strike three.

 The Senior Circuit wins its first All-Star game, edging the American League at Braves Field in Boston, 4-3.
 The Junior Circuit had taken the first three contests of the Mid-Summer Classic.

 With Franklin D. Roosevelt in attendance at Griffith Stadium in Washington, Yankees' first baseman Lou Gehrig drives in four runs with a home run and a double to lead the AL to an 8-3 victory over the National League in All-Star action.
 FDR, who tosses the ceremonial first pitch, is the first U.S. president to attend an All-Star Game.